thewca/wca-regulations/wca-regulations-2012.md

 ## Article 7: Environment

-- 7b) Spectators must remain at least 1.5 metres away from the solving stations when they are in use.
+- 7b) Spectators must remain at least 1.5 metres away from the solving stations when they are in use.[NOTE:This is almost never followed.
+There's no penalty noted.]
 - 7c) Lighting of the competition area must be given special attention.
 Lighting should be neutral, such that competitors can easily differentiate among the colours on the puzzles.
 - 7e) The competition area must be smoke-free, and must have a reasonable noise-level.
 - 7f) Solving station: